-Bermuda: USA Grade 12/Senior Year as above, post-graduate year or one year at Bermuda College with very good standing.
+Bermuda: USA Grade 12/Senior Year as above, post-graduate year or one year at Bermuda

+College with very good standing.

-China (PRC): National Senior High Schoool Graduation Exam with a grade of 380 or better, or Matriculation Exam with a grade of 550 or
+China (PRC): National Senior High Schoool Graduation Exam with a grade of 380 or better, or Matriculation Exam with a grade of 550 or better.

 The United Kingdom, West Indies, West Africa: General Certificate of Education (GCE) or West African Higher Certificate with "C" standing in at least five subjects, of which one must be English and at least two must be at the Advanced Level.
-Ordinary level mathematics is required for admission to BSc; Advanced level mathematics is recommended for admission to BSc.
+Ordinary level mathematics is required for admission to BSc, although Advanced level mathematics is recommended.
 Two advanced-supplementary ("A/S") levels are considered equivalent to one advanced level subject.

-Hong Kong: GCE as for the United Kingdom, or University of Hong Kong Matriculation Certificate under same conditions as for GCE, or Hong Kong Certificate of Education (English).
+Hong Kong: GCE as for the United Kingdom, or University of Hong Kong Matriculation Certificate, or Hong Kong Certificate of Education (English).